BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents.md

 **Holy Prism:**

-This talent just dosn't provide you enough damage or healing for it to be worth the mana cost or casting it every 20seconds.
+This talent just dosn't provide you enough damage or healing for it to be worth the mana cost or the gcd every 20seconds.

 **T30**